-(1) Look at the display of your application terminal.
-If asterisks () are gradually filling the screen, your system is ready for use.
-Otherwise, you have a hardware problem that must be fixed before you can continue.
+Look at the display of your application terminal.
+If asterisks

+() are gradually filling the screen, your system is ready for use.
+Otherwise, reset the system.
+This should start your screen to fill with asterisks.
+If this doesn't work, you have a hardware problem that must be fixed before you can continue.

-- (2) Insert an ISIS-II system diskette with the iSBC 957A software in drive 0 of your INTELLEC Development System.
-Insert the Utilities diskette in drive 1 of your development system.
+- 2. Insert an ISIS-II system diskette with the iSBC 957B software in drive 0 of your INTELLEC Development System.
+Insert the ISIS-II Utilities diskette in drive 1 of your development system.
 Insert the iRMX 86 diskette containing the Start-Up System in drive 0 of your application system hardware.
-If applicable, insert another diskette in drive 1 of your application system hardware. - (3) At your development system terminal, enter
+If applicable, insert another diskette in drive 1 of your application system hardware. - 3.
+At your development system terminal, enter

-SBC861 <cr>
+APXLOD <cr>